-ANNUAL NON-TREASURY INVESTEMENT STRATEGY
+ANNUAL NON-TREASURY INVESTEMENT STRATEGY 2020/21

-1. INTRODUCTION
+1 INTRODUCTION

-- 1.1 The Council invests its money for three broad purposes: - because it has surplus cash as a result of its day-to-day activities, for example when income is received in advance of expenditure (known as treasury management investments), - to support local public services by lending to or buying shares in other organisations (service investments), and - to earn investment income (known as commercial investments where this is the main purpose). - 1.2 This investment strategy is a new report for 2019/20, meeting the requirements of statutory guidance issued by the government in January 2018, and focuses on the second and third of these categories.
+- 1.1 The Council invests its money for three broad purposes: - because it has surplus cash as a result of its day-to-day activities, for example when income is received in advance of expenditure (known as treasury management investments), - to support local public services by lending to or buying shares in other organisations (service investments), and - to earn investment income (known as commercial investments where this is the main purpose). - 1.2 This investment strategy meets the requirements of statutory guidance issued by the government in January 2018 and focuses on the second and third of these categories.

-2. SERVICE IMPROVEMNTS: LOANS
+2 SERVICE IMPROVEMNTS: LOANS

 - 2.1 Contribution: The Council lends money to its subsidiaries, local businesses, and its employees to support local public services and stimulate local economic growth.
 The Council is a funding partner of Farnborough International Limited.
-The loans have enables to development of the Farnborough International exhibition and conference centre.
-Expanding the exhibition and conferencing capabilities in Farnborough brings increased economic capacity to the Borough and is a reinvestment in local business. - 2.2 Security: The main risk when making service loans is that the borrower will be unable to repay the principal lent and/or the interest due.
+The loans have enabled the development of the Farnborough International exhibition and conference centre.
+Expanding the exhibition and conferencing capabilities in Farnborough brings increased economic capacity to the Borough and is a reinvestment in local business.
+The Council is due to establish a Wholly Owned Company (WOC) subsidiary, called Rushmoor Homes (RH) in April 2020.
+The Council will lend to RH at a commercial rate to enable to procurement of property. - 2.2 Security: The main risk when making service loans is that the borrower will be unable to repay the principal lent and/or the interest due.
 In order to limit this risk, and ensure that total exposure to service loans remains proportionate to the size of the Council, upper limits on the outstanding loans to each category of borrower have been set as follows: